 Carboxytherapy for Stretch Mark Treatment

-Carboxytherapy is carbon dioxide injected into the subcutaneous tissue using a 30g needle.
-It works by destroying the fat cells in the treated area and dilating the blood vessels.
+Carboxytherapy is the process of carbon dioxide being injected into the subcutaneous tissue using a 30g needle.
+This treatment works by destroying the fat cells in the treated area and dilating the blood vessels.
 The dilation of the blood vessels causes more blood flow to skin tissues and cells.
 The increased oxygen to the skin tissue helps repair the skin’s collagen matrix which results in firmer, healthier looking skin.
-Carboxytherapy is safe and effective with no restrictions pre and post treatment.
+Carboxytherapy is safe and effective with no restrictions pre and post-treatment.
 It is used both to treat stretch marks and cellulite.

 Microneedling for Stretch Mark Removal

 Microneedling, also referred to as collagen induction therapy, is another treatment option commonly used for stretch mark removal.
 During a microneedling procedure, a handheld device containing tiny insulated needles is applied to the skin’s surface to create microscopic punctures in the skin.
 As the skin heals itself, new collagen is produced.
 The damaged collagen fibers associated with stretch marks are repaired and the depressions are restored with volume.
 Patients undergoing microneedling treatments for stretch mark removal typically require at least three treatment sessions to improve the appearance of the stretch marks.
 The microneedling wand used for treatment can be adjusted so that the depth of the needles is appropriate for the anatomic area of the body which needs treatment.
 After the treatment, you will see improvement in the depth and texture of the stretch marks.